-- MIB Management Information Base.
-An acronym for Management Information Base.
-It is a set of database objects that contains information about a specific device. - MRD Multicast Router Discovery is a A protocol used by IGMP snooping and multicast routing devices to discover which interfaces are attached to multicast routers.
-This process allows IGMP-enabled devices to determine where to send multicast source and group membership messages. - MSTP Multiple Spanning Tree Protocol can provide an independent spanning tree for different VLANs.
+MRD Multicast Router Discovery is a A protocol used by IGMP snooping and multicast routing devices to discover which interfaces are attached to multicast routers.
+This process allows IGMP-enabled devices to determine where to send multicast source and group membership messages.
+MSTP Multiple Spanning Tree Protocol can provide an independent spanning tree for different VLANs.
 It simplifies network management, provides for even faster convergence than RSTP by limiting the size of each region, and prevents VLAN members from being segmented from the rest of the group.
 Multicast Switching A process whereby the switch filters incoming multicast frames for services for which no attached host has registered, or forwards them to all ports contained within the designated multicast VLAN group.
 NTP Network Time Protocol provides the mechanisms to synchronize time across the network.
 The time servers operate in a hierarchical-master-slave configuration in order to synchronize local clocks within the subnet and to national time standards via wire or radio.

-Out-of-Band Management of the network from a station not attached to the network.
-Management
+Out-of-Band Management Management of the network from a station not attached to the network.
 Port Authentication See IEEE 802.1X.
 Port Mirroring A method whereby data on a target port is mirrored to a monitor port for troubleshooting with a logic analyzer or RMON probe.
 This allows data on the target port to be studied unobstructively.

-- Port Trunk Defines a network link aggregation and trunking method which specifies how to create a single high-speed logical link that combines several lower-speed physical links. - QoS Quality of Service.
+Port Trunk Defines a network link aggregation and trunking method which specifies how to create a single high-speed logical link that combines several lower-speed physical links.
+QoS Quality of Service.
 QoS refers to the capability of a network to provide better service to selected traffic flows using features such as data prioritization, queuing, congestion avoidance and traffic shaping.
 These features effectively provide preferential treatment to specific flows either by raising the priority of one flow or limiting the priority of another flow.
+RADIUS Remote Authentication Dial-in User Service.
+RADIUS is a logon authentication protocol that uses software running on a central server to control access to RADIUS-compliant devices on the network.